Have a Question?

 The Miners Arms nearby in Pontrhydygroes offers good value traditional Sunday lunches.
 We have not been there recently.
 01974 282238.

 The best lunch we have enjoyed was at The Harbourmaster Hotel, Aberaeron; a great place for lunch on the sea front.
 It is in the Michelin Guide too.
+Also in the guide is SY23 Y Sgwar, 2 Pier Street Aberystwyth SY23 2LJ.
+Ths is getting great reviews and you can book online.

 A pub with a strong local reputation is Y Ffarmers Llanfihangel y Creuddyn, Aberystwyth SY23 4LA It burnt down January 2018 and reopened May 2019.
 Now, post-Covid, open for dining outdoors and indoors from May 19th 2021.
 They also have a lovely covered area for eating outside.
 Excellent for Sunday lunch too.
 Must book: email@example.com or 01974 261275.
 If you want a taxi there and back, Hopton taxis will provide: 07487 523133.
 Y Ffarmers is the cream coloured house in the centre of this lovely picture by Lizzie Spikes